apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 }
 ```

 When `prepare` is executed, the version from `package.json` has higher priority over `config.xml` and version `^8.0.0` will be installed.

 ---

 ## Plugin Versioning

-The plugin commands are a mirror of the platform commands
+The plugin commands are a mirror of the platform commands:

 ### Saving Plugins